Zoe6-tech/Meng_Z_PythonHW/README.md

 Prerequisites : All you need is Python3 to play.

-Clone the project, navigate to the correct directory, -cd directory name - and run the game.py file in a Python Terminal window for macOS/Linux.
+Clone the project, navigate to the correct directory, -cd directory name - and run the [game.py](documents/Meng_Z_PythonHW/game.py) file in a Python Terminal window for macOS/Linux.

+##Description
 The rules are same as the classic game:
 1. Paper covers Rock
 2. Scissors cuts Paper